Young Inspector Family Hub reports

 The Young Inspectors attended the Family Hubs.
 They recorded opinions and feedback on a questionnaire.
 They did this by participating, observing, and stating their views.
 Their parents and carers helped with this.

 The findings will be used as a reflective tool.
 This will help the Family Hubs to be more inclusive and disability friendly.
 The voice of children and young people is considered in the development of the Family Hubs.
-Here are there findings.
+Here are their findings.

 Newport Family Hub